TrivadisPF/data-mesh-demo/README.md

 ## Building Materialized Data Product (Batch)

-In this section we will demonstrate how to build a materialized data product using Spark and Minio (S3).
+In this section we will demonstrate how to build a materialised data product using Spark and Minio (S3).

 ![Materialized DP](./images/materialized-dp.png)